Marvling/movie-todo/README.md

 # Watchlist 👁

 A todo app for movies.
-Made with React and Tailwind CSS
+Made with React, Tailwind CSS, and TMDB api

 Currently very early on development.
 Learing React as I make this